 - The most important step to avoid impacting the landscape is to be prepared for what you’ll encounter on the Trail.
 Know your camping arrangements ahead of time, be prepared with a seal-able bag to pack out your waste, be ready to store your food properly, and anticipate the many challenges of the Trail.

 - Choose a section appropriate for your skill level.

 - Carry at least a map or a guidebook of the section of trail you’re going to explore.
-You can purchase our Guide to the Superior Hiking Trail and our map set here.
+You can purchase one of our guides and Trail Atlas maps here.

 - Research the gear and supplies necessary to have a safe trip — remember that summer does not always mean warmth on the North Shore!

 - Check the Trail Conditions Page before setting off so you know what to expect — wet water crossings, trailhead closures, etc.